PolideaInternal/airflow-breeze-gcp-extension/README.md

 ```

 You will get information that you enter the environment without the GCP
-service account key - but that's OK and you are OK to proceed.
+service account key - that's OK and you are OK to proceed at this stage.
+You can always
+choose or change the key later.

 When you enter the environment, it caches information about the project,
 workspace, key and python versions used so that next time you do not have to
 specify it when you run `./run_environment.sh`.

-You can always override those cached values with using appropriate flags.
+You can always override those cached values with using appropriate flags
+(see [Entering the container](#entering-the-container) chapter on how to do it.

 When you enter the environment, your source files are mounted inside the docker
-container (in `/workspace` folder) and changes to the files done outside of
+container (in `/workspace` folder) and changes to the sources done in host
-docker container are visible in the container, and the other way round.
+are synchronized in real time with container sources.
 This is a very convenient development environment as you can use your local IDE
 to work on the code and you can keep the environment running all the time
 and not worry about copying the files.

-AIRFLOW_HOME is set to /airflow - and you will find all the logs, dag folder,
+AIRFLOW_HOME is set to `/airflow` - and you will find all the logs, dag folder,
 unit test databases etc. there.

+# Entering the container

 ## Changing the service account key without leaving the environment